Firenza/linux-documentation/samba.md

 Configure samba

 1. `sudo nano /etc/samba/smb.conf` to do the updates
+1. `testparm` to validate your changes
-2. `sudo systemctl restart smbd` to restart samba so the updates are in effect
+1. `sudo systemctl restart smbd` to restart samba so the updates are in effect

 Managing samba users